 I am an assistant professor at the Daniels College of Business, University of Denver.
 I teach undergraduate, graduate and executive students.
 In 2017 I was recognized by Poets & Quants as one of the Top 40 Undergraduate Professors.
 In 2016 I was the recipient of the Daniels Excellence in Teaching Award and I was one of two finalists for the award in 2015.
 In 2014 I published one of the first, if not the first, academic teaching case on the marijuana industry in Case Research Journal, “Medical Marijuana Industry Group: Outdoor Advertising in Denver” and I have since published a second case in CRJ, “Uber in Colorado: Seeking Regulatory Certainty”.
 I am the Faculty Advisor to the Daniels Consulting Firm, a student-run organization that provides consulting opportunities for graduate students and to the annual Daniels Race & Case event.

 My research interests include: Non-market strategy/corporate political activity, industry regulation & self-regulation, political economy, entrepreneurship, business models, economics of information.
 I am also working on a series of research projects related to Colorado’s emerging marijuana industry.

 Prior to joining Daniels in 2011 I completed my doctoral studies in Strategic Management at the Rotman School of Management, University of Toronto.
-Before pursuing a PhD I worked as a strategy consultant for Mercer Management Consulting (now known as Oliver Wyman), serving a variety of transportation, high-tech, and financial services firms across North America.
-I also worked for four years as an IT consultant with IBM Global Services, completed an MBA at the Richard Ivey School of Business, University of Western Ontario and a Bachelor’s Degree in Mathematics at Acadia University.
+Before pursuing a PhD I worked as a strategy consultant for Mercer Management Consulting (now known as Oliver Wyman) and for four years as an IT consultant with IBM Global Services, completed an MBA at the Richard Ivey School of Business, University of Western Ontario and a Bachelor’s Degree in Mathematics at Acadia University.

 LinkedIn Profile (external site)